fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 like a limitation, you can always have a widget that converts those low level events to the event type you can handle.
 This is the case of keystroke.
-It receives a list of pairs mapping from a keystroke combination (provided as a Text) and the event to raise when that combination is detected.
+It receives a list of pairs mapping from a keystroke combination (provided as a Text string) and the event to raise when that combination is detected.
 In this case, it just listens for the `Enter` key and raises the same event as if the user had clicked the "Add" button.
-This combinations can be more complex, of course.
+These combinations can be more complex, of course.
 Check the documentation of the widget for more information.

 ### The _singular_ function

-This is explained in the [lens](external/01-lenses.md) introduction.
+This is explained in the [optics](external/01-optics.md##singular) introduction.